Evolving Lean Metrics: Why Process Behavior Charts Outperform Red-Green Charts

 I call this management by emoji.
 I do not think that this is anything close to a best practice.
 One data point is not a trend.
 Wait, what about two data points?
 Organizations do this a lot.
 They show a data point.
 Instead of comparing it to a target, they also compare it to the month before, to the year before, the quarter before.

 Let's imagine we are a leader who has four different sites.
-We've got some metric.
+We've got some metrics.
 We see the December number, the most recent number in this case, and we see it compared to November.

 We have color coding.
 We've got some red.
 We've got some green.
 There is sometimes a “trend signified.”
 This up arrow or down arrow is not a statistically meaningful trend.
 It is a simplistic comparison of December for site one is higher than November.
 Do we really need an arrow to point that out?